-(2) introduction of partial step representation of bottom topography [?];
+(2) introduction of partial step representation of bottom topography [Barnier et al. 2006];

-(3) partial reactivation of a terrain-following vertical coordinate (s- and hybrid s-z) with the addition of several options for pressure gradient computation5;
+(3) partial reactivation of a terrain-following vertical coordinate (s- and hybrid s-z) with the addition of several options for pressure gradient computation 5 ;

 (4) more choices for the treatment of the free surface : full explicit, split-explicit and filtered.